I Want To...

 After Paget’s disease is diagnosed by nipple skin biopsy, the evaluation will continue with mammography and possibly ultrasound or MRI to look for an underlying breast cancer.

 Because of the skilled expertise of our pathologists who specialize in breast cancer, we are able to accurately diagnose Paget’s disease.
 As with any cancer, early detection and diagnosis results in better outcomes for the patient.
 Despite the rarity of this type of breast cancer, the specialists at our Breast Center are experienced in managing the evaluation and treatment of this disease.

 Learn more about the steps of diagnosis, including:

 If the breast cancer is limited to Paget’s disease, treatment includes the surgical removal of the nipple and areola, as well as a margin of healthy tissue around the areola.
-This can usually be accomplished through lumpectomy, or mastectomy if preferred.
+A central breast resection will generally preserve the shape and size of the breast and the nipple can be reconstructed later.
+In some cases, mastectomy may be recommended.
 Your physician may recommend a combination of any of the following:

 If the biopsy shows DCIS, stage 0 cancer and no invasive cancer, the prognosis is excellent.